SYNHAK/spiff/README.md

 3. Go nuts.

+The default settings use sqlite3 as the database, with /path/to/spiff/spiff.sqlite3 as the file.

 ## Apache

 This section is included as an example to get Spiff and Apache to work together